Drug Metabolism

 Table

 With aging, the liver’s capacity for metabolism through the CYP450 enzyme system is reduced by 30% because hepatic volume and blood flow are decreased.
-Thus, drugs that are metabolized through this system reach higher levels and have prolonged half-lives in older people (see figure ).
+Thus, drugs that are metabolized through this system reach higher levels and have prolonged half-lives in older adults (see figure ).
 Because neonates have partially developed hepatic microsomal enzyme systems, they also have difficulty metabolizing many drugs.

 Conjugation